St Martin's Church, Brighton: Consecration, opening and later events

 The Bishop of Chichester consecrated the church on 1 May 1875 and the vicar in charge of the temporary church nearby, the Revd R. I. Salmon, was appointed to the perpetual curacy of the new church by the Revd John Hannah, Fr Wagner's successor as Vicar of Brighton.

 Later in 1875, St Martin's was granted its own parish: that of Brighton The Resurrection.
 This covers parts of the Lower Bevendean, Queen's Park, Round Hill and South Moulsecoomb areas.

 The Lady chapel was improved in 1925, the 50th anniversary of the consecration, as a memorial to Fr Wagner, using money raised through a special collection.
 At the same time, part of the reredos was replaced.

 The church was closely connected with the former Preston Barracks, situated further up the Lewes Road in the north of the parish.
-A gallery was built on the east side of the chancel for troops and members of military bands to participate in services; also, two different regiments erected memorials to comrades killed in the Battle of Khartoum in 1884 and 1885.
+A gallery was built on the east side of the chancel for troops and members of military bands to participate in services; also, two different regiments erected memorials to comrades killed in the Siege of Khartoum in 1884 and 1885.